Donnoguy/Donnoguy/README.md

 - 👋 Hi, I’m Chaitanya
 - 👀 I’m interested in coding and art
-- 🌱 I’m currently learning html and c++
+- 🌱 I’m currently learning DEVOPS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---